ctools/ctools/doc/source/reference_manual/csobsdef.rst

 --------

 The csobsdef script generates an observation definition file from a pointing list.
-The pointing list is a colon separated value ASCII file with header keywords in the first row followed by a list of pointings (one pointing per row).
+The pointing list is a comma-separated value (CSV) ASCII file with header keywords in the first row followed by a list of pointings (one pointing per row).
 The following header keywords are supported (case sensitive, column order irrelevant):

 * name     - Observation name string